Shakofalltrades/ARM_LED_APP/Neccesarysoftware.md

-THese are the softwares/plugins that we need to run the application.
+These are the softwares/plugins that we are required to run this application:

+1. node.js
+2. react+vite
+3. mysql